dynamomobile/front-end-assessment/README.md

 - Write automated tests (this is very important): They have to be self-explanatory and guarantee the safety of the code against code base changes

-- You are free to choose which framework (React, Vue, Angular, etc) to use or even write everything from scratch
+- You are free to choose which framework (React, Vue, Angular, etc) and additional packages to use or even write everything from scratch

 - A friendly UI (transitions, fonts, effects, could be nice)